What happens when a food you love doesn't love you back?

 A food allergy can be defined by the rapid activation of antibodies to specific foods that – even in very small amounts - cause the body to react in different ways ranging from mild to very serious reactions.
 Over 32 million Americans are living with potentially life-threatening food allergies.

-Although there are more than 170 foods that have been identified as causing an IgE-mediated reaction, by far the most common are cow’s milk, soy, wheat, eggs, fish, shellfish, peanuts and tree nuts .
+Although there are more than 170 foods that have been identified as causing an IgE-mediated reaction, by far the most common are cow’s milk, soy, wheat, eggs, fish, shellfish, peanuts, tree nuts and sesame.

 Food allergy symptoms